 2025 MCEC Global Training Summit Tools of the Trade: Technology’s Impact on Education

-The 2025 MCEC GTS – Atlanta Distinguished Lecture series offers a comprehensive lineup of sessions designed to empower educators, families, and community members in supporting the academic and personal growth of military-connected students.
-Two sessions offered in the morning, two sessions in the afternoon.
-Practical advice, real-world examples, and a platform for sharing experiences, GTS Atlanta brings these distinguished lectures to you:
+The 2025 MCEC GTS – Atlanta Distinguished Lecture series offered a comprehensive lineup of sessions designed to empower educators, families, and community members in supporting the academic and personal growth of military-connected students.
+These sessions delivered practical advice, real-world examples, and a platform for sharing experiences.

 Compact 201: Engage, Learn, Apply